 The joy and sanctity of Shabbat are marked each Friday in school in anticipation of the start of Shabbat.

-Traditionally we celebrate the coming of Shabbat with a weekly Shabbat Sing from 8:10 - 8:45 a.m. and classroom Kabbalat Shabbat celebrations for students in junior kindergarten through fifth grade.
-Middle school students prepare to welcome Shabbat with a communal Kabbalat Shabbat program each Friday morning.
-Teachers and community leaders often join us for middle school Kabbalat Shabbat.
+Traditionally we celebrate the coming of Shabbat with a weekly morning Shabbat Sing. and classroom Kabbalat Shabbat celebrations for students in 3K through fifth grade.
+Upper school students prepare to welcome Shabbat with a communal Kabbalat Shabbat program each Friday morning.
+Teachers and community leaders often join us for upper school Kabbalat Shabbat.

 Since March 2020 we have been gathering on Zoom for Shabbat Sing and have even enjoyed several special Alumni Shabbat Sing events with over 100 attendees from around the country and even Israel!